 WhatsApp Charging Scam: How The Hoax Works

-Is WhatsApp charging starting this Saturday?
+Is WhatsApp charging starting next week?
 Well, we have the answer.
 Watch out for a new social media hoax that is going around this week, asking you to pay for WhatsApp as a regular user.
-The fake message perpetrates mostly on Facebook and, of course, WhatsApp.
-If you have experienced any, feel free to add variations of it in the Comments section at the bottom of this article.
+The fake message perpetrates mostly on Facebook and, of course, on the app itself.
+If you have experienced any WhatsApp scams, feel free to add variations of it in the comments section at the bottom of this article.

 Let’s see how the scam works, how to avoid it, and how to report it.
 How does it work?
 Let’s take a look at a screenshot of the message that is being sent around.